DeepPavlovAdmin/convai/README.md

 We will run live volunteer chat throughout the competition so that competitors can try out their bots talking to humans and to collect live data, if they so wish (however, they are also free to only use the fixed train/test format at this stage).

-The automated metrics will be used to obtain a shortlist of best performing systems, likely the top 5 scoring systems from each of the two metrics (F1 and hits@k).
-If those two leaderboards feature the same models at the top we will take  systems further down the leaderboards, up to a maximum of 10.
+The automated metrics will be used to obtain a shortlist of best performing systems, likely the top 5 scoring systems from each of the three metrics (Perplexity, F1 and hits@k).
+If those three leaderboards feature the same models at the top we will take  systems further down the leaderboards, up to a maximum of 10.
 These systems will be evaluated in the final live experiments on Mechanical Turk and via volunteers using the same scoring protocols, already described.

 During NIPS the `wild' live conversation can continue, and the best performing systems will be showcased and conversed with.